dhjsh88/fpga-fc-accelerator/README.md

 profiled on real hardware, and redesigned around AXI DMA after measurement showed that **data loading — not computation — consumed roughly 98% of end-to-end time.**

-**Result: loading time reduced 21.8x; end-to-end performance flipped from a 3.6x deficit to a 4.1x advantage over optimized software, with bit-exact agreement against a golden reference maintained throughout.**
+**Result: loading time reduced 21.8x; within the measured benchmark scope, end-to-end performance flipped from a 3.6x deficit to a 4.1x advantage over optimized software, with bit-exact agreement against a golden reference in all reported hardware runs.**

 ---